APS For Oculus

 Mixed Reality Passthrough

-One of the coolest features in the Oculus branch is the mixed reality motion capture review.
-This allows reviewing motion capture in a mixed reality environment and makes avatars appear to be in the same room!
+A neat feature available in the Oculus branch is the mixed reality motion capture.
+This allows reviewing motion capture in a mixed reality environment and makes avatars appear to be in the same room.

 If you are using only a HMD and controllers then the next steps are not required!